 PEGIDA - Patriotic Europeans Against the Islamization of the Occident (or "West") - is a Dresden-based movement which has been organizing public demonstrations since October 2014.

 The group calling itself "Patriotische Europäer gegen die Islamisierung des Abendlandes" was founded by Lutz Bachmann and drew support across the country, with citizens taking to the streets in local marches set up by PEGIDA offshoots.
 It provoked criticism and major counter-demonstrations as well, often outnumbering the original marchers.
-Political leaders in Germany, including President Joachim Gauck and Chancellor Angela Merkel, cautioned that PEGIDA protests represented xenophobia and racism.
-The success of PEGIDA is believed to be rooted in widespread dissatisfaction with immigration policies in Europe, accompanied by a growing alienation towards the political class.
-PEGIDA has also courted by far the most success in less affluent areas of Germany.
 This page collates recent DW content with PEGIDA among the keywords.

 The resentments at play over migrants in Germany have reached a dangerous level following the stabbing of a German man.
 In Chemnitz DW's Jefferson Chase also saw how the far-right protesters are co-opting German history.

 Neo-Nazis and far-right supporters have gathered for another night of protests in the city of Chemnitz.
 The anti-migrant protests were allegedly triggered by the stabbing of a German man.
 A prison worker has now been suspended for leaking details of the killing to extremist groups.
 Brent Goff spoke with Andreas Nick, a member of parliament for Chancellor Merkel's party.